Ed-Neema/Todo_App_JS/README.md

-Todo Application.
+**Todo Application.**

-A simple do to application made with HTML, CSS and JS
+A simple todo application made with HTML, CSS and JS